BIGJRA/BIGJRA.github.io/_raw/reborn/main_ep_17.md

 - On the hill where we found the 3 Exp.
 Candies, you can find a hidden *Common Candy*.
 - Down from the hill, you'll find a bush containing another hidden *Common Candy*.
 - Right from here, at the bend in the first track you'll find a rock containing a *Rock Gem*.
 - Follow this track eastward.
-Below the first palm tree east of the bend, you'll find a hidden *Poke Ball*.
+Below the first palm tree east of the bend, you'll find a hidden *Poké Ball*.
 - Back at the bend to the left, go straight down.
 At the base of a medium-sized hill is a skull containing a hidden *Blast Powder*.
 - There is a desert rose patch down and to the left from here, containing a hidden *Zinc*.
 - Down from here you'll find a rock containing a *Cotton Candy*.
 - Much further down the wall on the left side, in two rocks are a *Magical Seed* and *Salt-Water Taffy*.
 - From the area where we got the Volt Switch TM, go straight east across the tracks to find a hidden *Iron*.
-- Slightly to the northeast of the pile of Poke Balls, you'll find a hidden *Purple Shard*.
+- Slightly to the northeast of the pile of Poké Balls, you'll find a hidden *Purple Shard*.
 - Around the oasis in the bottom right corner, you can find a hidden *Sitrus Berry*, *Dusk Ball*, and *Relic Copper*.
 - Just before the Sugiline Cave on the east side of the desert you'll find an area with a lot of cacti and bushes.
 Nearby are 3 hidden *Green Shards*.
 - Straight to the left, you'll find a small grove of wide trees near a train track.
 You'll find a hidden *Escape Rope*.